 Today’s young learners are digital natives.
 They have grown up with technology, and are comfortable doing just about anything online.
 This includes taking tests and getting their answers on a digital device.
-Not only this, but younger learners have grown up in an era where anything they need is accessible after a few taps on a smartphone, or keystrokes on a keyboard.
+Not only this, but younger learners are much more impatient than prior generations.
+They have grown up in an era where anything they need is accessible after a few taps on a smartphone, or keystrokes on a keyboard.
 The idea that they might have to wait a few days to find out information is anathema to Gen Z.

 Online assessment tools can be a huge help in this regard.
 They allow students to get feedback on assignments instantly, be provided with detailed feedback at the click of a button, and more.
 While paper and pen assessments still have their place in some scenarios, the younger generation is much more engaged with a digital-first approach to learning.